How do you get Benji to sit and pose since he cannot hear or see?

 From there it was all a matter of finding a toy that he was driven to retrieve.
 We slowly started to build his confidence.
 At home he learned to jump from the shallow shelf in our pool, then from the side of the pool, then from progressively higher perches (a box, two boxes, a lounge chair, a box on a lounge chair).
 Evenutally, he was comfortable jumping from a 24 inch height which is the regulation dock height.

 We transferred his confidence to the dock at Hunter Canine and the rest was history!

 Want to see the process in action?
 Check out our blog post on how we taught a small dog to dock dive.

 What are the different dock diving organizations?

 In the U.S. we are familiar with four organizations: Ultimate Air Dogs, North American Diving Dogs, Splash Dogs and Dock Dogs.
 Each group has their own rules, competitions and nationals.
 So far, Bruiser has competed with Ultimate Air Dogs & North American Diving Dogs…earning an invite to each of their National Competitions.

-Bruiser is looking forward to competing in the Ultimate Air Games which is the Ultimate Air Dogs national competition, which will be held at Purina Farms in Grey Summit, Missouri October 27-30, 2016.
+Bruiser competed in the Ultimate Air Games which is the Ultimate Air Dogs national competition, held at Purina Farms in Grey Summit, Missouri October 27-30, 2016.

 What camera & lens do you use?

 Mommy has been a professional photographer for almost 15 years.
 When we lived in Kansas, she ran a full time photography studio, specializing in Baby & Children photography.
 She still works with some of her life long clients, but running her business has taken a back seat to taking care of us.
 We’re very demanding!